-Based on Arizona Revised Statutes § 2310, any person who, pursuant to a scheme or artifice to defraud, knowingly obtains any benefit by means of false or fraudulent pretenses, representations, promises or material omissions is guilty of a class 2 felony.
-At its core, this basically just means that anything in this category is a fraudulent scheme, and in some circles, these are the types of crimes people are referring to when they say “white collar crime.”
+Based on Arizona Revised Statutes § 2310, any person who, pursuant to a scheme or artifice to defraud, knowingly obtains any benefit by means of false or fraudulent pretenses, representations, promises, or material omissions is guilty of a class 2 felony.
+At its core, this basically just means that anything in this category is a fraudulent scheme, and in some circles, these are the types of crimes people are referring to when they say “white-collar crime.”

 Penalties for Fraudulent Schemes in Arizona

-Conviction on a first-offense fraudulent scheme charge is a class 2 felony, which can be sentenced with up to a year in jail or as much as three years in prison.
+Conviction on a first-offense fraudulent scheme charge is a class 2 felony, which can be sentenced to up to a year in jail or as much as three years in prison.
 Someone also can expect hefty fines and other punishments.
 Our goal as your defense attorney is to devise defense strategies that will help you to get reduced or dismissed charges.